USATODAY/weekly-quiz/README.md

 ##Assetts

 Images, videos, and other assetts should be stored outside this repo on the CDN.
 Please use absolute URLs for all linked assetts.
+This will aid in the publishing process.